NeuroTechX/ntx_slack_archive/general.md

  >adamm_neurable yrenard yeah siggraph is a hard core event where math is the product just as much as with cryptography.
 I'm planning to be there but it's right before ICON in Amsterdam.

+7/22/2017 8:45 PM

+ **adamm_neurable** :

+ >mhough do make sure to come through to Neurable's demo in VR Village!